textileio/js-http-client/CONTRIBUTING.md

 #### How to Setup

+Generally, Textile projects can be initialized with something like:

 **Step 1:** git clone this repo:

 **Step 2:** cd to the cloned repo:

 **Step 3:** Install the Application with `yarn` or `npm i`

+See each indiviual project's `README` for details.

 ### Reporting Bugs

-This section guides you through submitting a bug report for `js-textile-http-client`.
+This section guides you through submitting a bug report for any Textile repo.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

-Before creating bug reports, please check [this list](https://github.com/textileio/js-textile-http-client/labels/bug) as you might find out that you don't need to create one.
+Before creating bug reports, please check [this list](../../labels/bug) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).

 #### Before Submitting A Bug Report

-**Perform a [cursory search](https://github.com/textileio/js-textile-http-client/labels/bug)** to see if the problem has already been reported.
+**Perform a [cursory search](../../labels/bug)** to see if the problem has already been reported.
 If it does exist, add a :thumbsup: to the issue to indicate this is also an issue for you, and add a comment to the existing issue if there is extra information you can contribute.

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).

-Simply create an issue on the [Textile issue tracker](https://github.com/textileio/js-textile-http-client/issues).
+Simply create an issue on the [Textile issue tracker](../../issues).

 The information we are interested in includes: